DHARPA-Project/kiara_plugin.network_analysis/docs/index.md

-# kiara modules for: network analysis
+# kiara modules for: network-analysis

 This package contains a set of commonly used/useful modules, pipelines, types and metadata schemas for [*Kiara*](https://github.com/DHARPA-project/kiara).